-Eileen Donahoe is a distinguished fellow at the Centre for International Governance Innovation where she focuses on Internet governance, global digital policy, international human rights and cybersecurity.
-Eileen also sits as a Commissioner on the Global Commission for Internet Governance (GCIG).
+Eileen Donahoe is a distinguished fellow at CIGI, where she contributes expertise on internet governance, global digital policy, international human rights and cyber security.
+Eileen also sat as a commissioner on the Global Commission on Internet Governance.

 She holds a B.A. from Dartmouth, an M.T.S. from Harvard, an M.A. in East Asian studies from Stanford, a J.D. from Stanford Law School and a Ph.D. in ethics and social theory from the Graduate Theological Union at the University of California, Berkeley.
 She is a member of the Council on Foreign Relations.